devvmg/MiranGo-Library/README.md

 <img src="https://img.shields.io/badge/Language-en_US_🟦🟥-%23FFF?style=flat-square&logo=gear)">
 <p>
-  The Modals are good elements if you want to show a depth information to any themes without direct the user to other page, creating a website more immersive.
+  The Modals are good elements if you want to show a depth information to any themes without direct the user to other page, creating more immersive website.
 </p>

 <img src="https://img.shields.io/badge/Language-es_ES_🟥🟨-%23FFF?style=flat-square&logo=gear)">